DevExpress-Examples/web-forms-dashboard-use-different-caches/readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for Web Forms - How to Forcibly Reset the Data Source Cache on the Server
+# Dashboard for Web Forms - How to Reset the Data Source Cache on the Server

 To refresh the data source cache on the server side, pass a unique parameter value to the [ASPxDashboard.CustomParameters](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.CustomParameters) event.

 For instance, you can store a unique GUID value within a session as a parameter and update its value in your code when it is necessary to refresh the cache.

-Click **Refresh Cache** to update the cache forcedly.
+Click **Refresh Cache** to force the cache reset.

 ![](reset-cache-button.png)